-Once you have identified which heel cup is best for your child’s feet, the next step is to make sure that they fit correctly inside your kids’ shoes.
+Once you have identified which heel cup is best for your child’s feet, the next step is to make sure that you fit them correctly inside your kids’ shoes.
 If the heel cups don’t fit correctly inside your kids’ shoes, your child won’t get any of the benefits that the heel cups have to offer.

 How To Fit Heel Cups – Follow These 3 Easy Steps!

 First Step: Make Sure you Have the Correct Type of Shoes ❤️

 If you want to learn about which are the deepest shoes for heel cups, you can find them in an article I wrote called:

-A pair of shoes with shoelaces will also push your kids’ heel back and secure them against the back of the shoe, preventing your kids’ heel from moving up and down as they walk and run.
+In addition, a pair of shoes with shoelaces will also push your kids’ heel back and secure them against the back of the shoe, preventing your kids’ heel from moving up and down as they walk and run.

 Third Step:Make Sure the Shoelaces or Velcro are Pulled Tightly ❤️

 If you need to visualize how to fit heel cups inside your kids’ shoes, you can take a look at a video I created:

-I hope you find the video informative and please do not hesitate to contact me if you ever need help finding a particular shoe style!
+I hope you find the video informative and please do not hesitate to contact me if you ever need help finding a particular shoe style.